 We may need to process information about you to comply with a legal or statutory obligation.
 This includes but is not limited to:

-As part of our response to any accident or incident in a SG regulated environment
+As part of our response to any accident or incident in a Welsh Judo regulated environment

 Accounting, auditing, compliance and administration practices

 To maintain records of amendments to consents and to create suppression lists to ensure people who object to processing are excluded from the relevant processing activity